-3-C Continuing, Comprehensive and Cooperative Transportation Planning codes, transportation, and hiring practices to prevent discrimination against persons with disabilities.
+ADA Americans with Disabilities Act of 1990.
+Mandates changes in building codes, transportation, and hiring practices to prevent discrimination against persons with disabilities.
 This act affects all existing and new public places, conveyances, and employers.
 The significance of ADA in transportation will be most apparent in transit operations, capital improvements, and hiring practices.